 Myth: There Are No Good Medical Treatments for PE

 While there are many companies that sell various PE treatments and remedies for sexual disorders of all kinds, we're lucky today.
-There are actually some good clinically tested solutions including Promescent premature ejaculation spray.
-Many of the most effective treatments, including Promescent, depend on applying a desensitising agent such as lidocaine to help you last longer.
+There are actually some good clinically tested solutions including premature ejaculation sprays.
+Many of the most effective treatments depend on applying a desensitizing agent such as lidocaine to help you last longer.
 It works by reducing sensitivity of the penis and especially the more sensitive head area so that stimulation during sex is reduced.
 It's important to do your research though since while many PE treatments sound similar, they can have different results.
 Perhaps most importantly is that you want a solution designed for low transference.
 While you want to reduce YOUR sensitivity so you can last longer, most women don't want to experience vaginal numbing during sex!

 Myth: There's No Way To Overcome PE Naturally

 Sometimes men are simply just over excited at the thought of having sex.
 Other times - especially for sexually inexperienced men - there's a performance anxiety the causes premature ejaculation.
 However, the solution is more than just improving your mental game or thinking about grandma or baseball scores.
 For instance, practicing kegel exercises can strengthen the pelvic floor muscles leading to better control as well.
 Studies have found that not only does this train your muscles to be stronger (like any other workout) but also improves your ability to control them better too.
 This can lead to not only better orgasmic control and reduced instances of premature ejaculation but reducing instances of urinary incontinence and prostate health as well.
 Evidence suggests that not only will it improve your control but will actually improve the quality of your orgasm when you are ready to go for it.